 There you go … I hope you now have a basic understanding of the two construction loan types.

 The most ‘popular’ option is the Construction-to-Permanent Loan because you only go through ONE approval process and ONE closing … plus, you can lock in your permanent rate prior to building your home.

 The other option, the Stand-Alone Construction Loan, does offer some benefits such as flexibility in permanent financing, but the risks are higher, so you should strongly consider the pros and cons.

 As I’ve mentioned, this episode is just a basic overview of the two loan types.
 PLEASE talk to a qualified lending professional to get the most accurate and up-to-date information!

-If you want to dive deeper into planning for the financial side of your home build, I invite you to attend my *FREE* on-demand video training, ‘3 Simple Keys to Build Your Dream Home Within Budget … without sacrificing your must-haves, no matter how big or small your budget’.
+If you want to dive deeper into planning for the financial side of your home build, I invite you to attend my *FREE* on-demand video training, ‘3 Crucial Steps to Build Your Dream Home Within Budget … regardless of the current home build market’.